-I recently made a small contribution to the GNOME Web project in the form of a patch to put web standards first when choosing icons for use with their installable web apps.
-As there were no documentation of how this worked in previous versions, I’ll document this here.
+I recently made a small contribution to the GNOME Web browser in the form of a patch to put web standards first when choosing icons for use with their installable web apps.
+As there was no documentation of how this worked in previous versions, I’ll document this here.

 The following applies to GNOME Web version 3.21.2 and newer.
 (Web follows GNOME desktop’s version numbers.)

 GNOME Web (formerly known as Epiphany) has a seriously powerful feature where you can install any website as an application and have it show up in the activities overview as any other app would.
 It’s a convenient way to manage frequently used web apps and services, while also providing some isolation from the wide-open web for sensitive websites and logins.

 Even if GNOME Web isn’t your preferred browser for daily browsing, your productivity and security could benefit from moving a few tabs that you always keep open into web apps.

 For these apps to do their job, they need to be able to grab beautiful icons for any website.
 Previous versions of GNOME Web would prefer the “pinned site” mechanism built for Internet Explorer in Windows 8, the

 msapplication-TileImage meta data property.
 Since the inclusion of my patch, however, GNOME Web will prefer standard HTML icons over any vendor-specific methods such as

 Below is a complete list of the different methods GNOME Web can use to find an icon.
 The list is sorted in the order of preference when choosing an icon as used in GNOME Web.

 The preferred icon is a vector, specified as a linked relational icon with the

 sizes="any" attribute.
 Followed by the largest size